 A trust is considered resident in Gibraltar where it has one or more beneficiaries who are ordinarily resident for tax purposes in Gibraltar (excluding Category 2 individuals).
-A Gibraltar resident trust is subject to taxation in Gibraltar at the rate of 12.5% (increased from 10% with effect from 1 August 2021).
+A Gibraltar resident trust is subject to taxation in Gibraltar at the rate of 12.5%.